Shiva-Ch0wdary/Subify/DEPLOYMENT_NOTES.md

    - `export` route uses `runtime = "nodejs"` with 1024 MB / 300 s limits (see `vercel.json`).
 Increase the memory if exports regularly exceed the current limit.

 3. **Temp storage**
    - Renders stream to `/tmp`.
 The handler deletes temp files via `deleteWithRetries` to stay within the Lambda 512 MB writeable storage cap.
+   - `REMOTION_DATA_DIR` and `REMOTION_CACHE_LOCATION` are set to `/tmp` directories to prevent Remotion from attempting to write to read-only `/var/task/node_modules/.remotion`.

 4. **Fonts and assets**
    - `remotion/fonts.ts` is executed before bundling to ensure caption fonts exist.